Through this process, I found my imagination.

 In 2016, NKCDC began a Sustainable Communities Initiative partnership with Impact Services and the Philadelphia Local Initiatives Support Corporation (LISC).
 Our initial goal was to work with residents to design a training curriculum that could teach community members about the impacts of trauma and how to deal with it effectively—both as individuals and as a community.

 In July 2017, with funding from the Thomas Scattergood Behavioral Health Foundation, LISC Philadelphia, and NeighborWorks America, NKCDC and Impact Services began a series of workshops led by trained trauma-informed consultants Mike O’Bryan of the Village of Arts and Humanities, Dr. Sandra Bloom, and Joe Foderaro.
-The workshops were attended by residents and staff, and covered topics such as toxic stress, trauma, and the SELF (Safety, Emotion, Loss, Future) framework.
+The workshops were attended by residents and staff, and covered topics such as toxic stress, types of safety, and the SELF (Safety, Emotion, Loss, Future) framework.

 Because of the enthusiasm and command of trauma-informed principles that the neighborhood participants demonstrated during the co-design process, the curriculum shifted to a “train the trainer” model.
 NKCDC, Impact Services and neighborhood residents agree that people living in the community are best positioned to communicate trauma-informed concepts and make sure the program is sustainable.